 The East Valley has gained national attention for its ostrich races, carnival, arts and crafts, entertainment, and food offered each year in March at the Ostrich Festival & Parade.
-The events kicked off on March 3 at Tumbleweed Park for the Parade and return on March 9 through 11, 2018 for the festival.

 Explore the Science Center After Dark

 The Phoenix Children's Festival is a family-friendly event filled with fun and entertainment that also provides parents with vital information regarding the health, welfare, and education of their children.
-Meanwhile, the Ultimate Play Date invites younger kids to gather and play, express themselves, create, and explore at the Scottsdale Civic Center Library.

 Take a guided tour of the night sky with professional Stargazers Tony and Carole La Conte at the Stargazing for Everyone event at the Usery Mountain Park in Mesa on March 30, 2019.
 Learn how to use a sky map, study the names and meanings of the stars, see the constellations, and listen to stories of the night sky.